Your guide to Greenhouses outlines everything you need to know about Greenhouses

 What they are, how they are formed, what happens in a Greenhouse, and how they can support every type of mission initiative, midweek activity, or missional community to become a new congregation - answers to all your questions are here.

-If you have more questions, you can speak to our New Congregations Enabler, the Revd Sarah Flashman, for more information.
+If you have more questions, you can speak to our New Congregations Programme Leader, the Revd Sarah Flashman, for more information.

 Our aim of growing New Congregations through the Greenhouse programme has made further progress with the launch of the Aylesbury Town Green house in June 2022.